greg0ire/git_template/README.md

 # My personal set of git hooks

-These hooks automate some tasks with the help of git
+These hooks automate some tasks with the help of git.

 ## Installation